SAS-AII/ai-maker-space-challenge/frontend/README.md

 - **Accessibility**: WCAG-compliant with proper ARIA labels and keyboard navigation
 - **Local Storage**: Persists chat sessions and settings locally

+## New Features

+- The settings modal now allows you to enter an optional ChatGPT API key.
+If set, this key will be used for your requests instead of the default key configured on the backend.
+- The Developer Prompt and System Prompt fields in the settings modal are now optional.

 ## Prerequisites

 - Node.js 18+